He would not leave his mother behind.

 “Yes,” Beorgan interrupted as the woman began to stir.

-“Sir,” Agon said, rising and approaching Drefan.
+“Sir,” Agon said, as his mother slumped into the bigger man, her frail form all but dwarfed by his mass.
+He strode toward Drefan.
 “My, my grandmother is not well.
 She is not fit to travel.
 Let Beorgan here take her to this farm.
 The Permission is for me to travel to Fritha.
 Can I ride with you as far as Nah-nathas?
-There, I can get a Horse Permission, so I can return . . .”
+I can get a Horse Permission there so I can return….”

 “She has no Permission to stay here.”

 “On a journey, sir, an old woman must rest.
 Would you ask your aged grandmother to travel in such a state?”

 “But, they are not,” Céogan reminded his colleague.
 “When we reach Brenfréa tonight, we could ask the Captain there how to proceed.”

 “Yes, Nithlaf should know,” Drefan replied quickly.
 Turning to Agon, he asked, “Can you ride?”

 “I have seen it done.”